osisoft/OCS-Docs/Content_Portal/How_To_Guides/Add-Org/roles.md

 Roles are used to manage access to assets, resources, and services in OSIsoft Cloud Services (OCS).
 Roles are assigned to identities, which includes users, groups, and client-credentials clients.

-There are five built-in roles, which cannot be removed from a tenant.
+There are five built-in roles which cannot be removed from a tenant.

 - **Account Administrator** - OCS Administrator of OCS who is granted full permissions throughout OCS, by default.
 - **Account Contributor** - Granted read and write permissions throughout OCS, by default.